-AFFO is an important performance measure to determine the sustainability of future distributions paid to holders of Units ("Unitholders") after a provision for capital expenditures.
+AFFO is an important performance measure to determine the sustainability of future distributions paid to holders ("Unitholders") of units of the REIT ("Units") after a provision for capital expenditures, tenant inducements and leasing costs.
 AFFO should not be interpreted as an indicator of cash generated from operating activities as it does not consider changes in working capital.
 Management considers this non-IFRS measure to be an important measure of the REIT's operating performance.